 Using Environment Files in a React Application

 Environment files allow you to configure and manage sensitive or environment-specific data, such as API keys, URLs, and feature toggles, without hardcoding them into your application.
-In React applications created with Create React App (CRA), environment variables are managed through .env
+In React applications created with Create React App (CRA), environment variables are managed through .env files.
+Let’s dive into how this works and how to use them effectively.

 How React Handles Environment Variables